It's Not Over (Daughtry song): Critical

 Most critics found "It's Not Over" to be catchy and a solid first single.
 Billboard magazine called "It's Not Over" a "tight, focused and ready to rock your face off" single that "overflows with harmonies and axe leads that suck you in out of the box."
 Entertainment Weekly found the song "ridiculously catchy".
 Daniel Wolfe of About.com said the band does "a great job of telling the story of a relationship gone wrong," ultimately giving the song three and a half out of five stars.
-There has been some talk of the single's similarity to the Fuel song, "Hemorrhage (In My Hands)", which Chris Daughtry performed on American Idol.

 On December 6, 2007, the song was nominated for Best Rock Song and Best Rock Performance by a Duo or Group with Vocal for the 50th Annual Grammy Awards.

 Commercial

 The single debuted fairly high on the Billboard Hot 100 at number 65 in late November 2006, partly due to the song already reaching the top 40 on iTunes.
 It went on to become a top five single for the band, peaking at number four on the Billboard Hot 100.
 It has also become a number one single for the band on the Adult Top 40 chart and on the American Top 40 countdown.
 The main version of the song has sold 2,103,000 copies in the United States as of April 2010, and the combined sales of different versions of the song exceeded three million.

 On the international scene, the song, along with the album, appeared in the New Zealand RIANZ Singles Chart, the song debuting at number 38 on the Singles Chart, and the album debuting at number 17 on the Albums Chart.
 The single made the top 10 in New Zealand.
 The single was to be released in the UK on August 6, 2007, but was deleted at the last minute.
 In the Philippines, the single placed number two in the 2007 Magic 89.9 Yearender Countdown after spending more than a month at the top spot in the weekly countdown, behind Elliot Yamin's "Wait for You".

 In the August 2007 issue of Guitar World magazine, a full transcription as well as pedal settings was featured for this song.
 The pedal settings, for the BOSS CE-5 Chorus Ensemble, ML-2 Metal Core and CS-3 Compression/Sustainer, allow readers to get the actual sound of the song as it appears on the Daughtry record.